raspiuser1/RGB-led-power-indicator-costsaving/README.md

 ## Before we start
--Edit the homewizzardp1.py and set ipad = "192.168.1.56" to the ip of the homewizzard -Edit start_watt.txt and eind_watt.txt to your needs, it contains the starting wattage and ending wattage -For the colour you can change colour_start.txt and colour_end.txt, for example colour 90 in RGB =  90, 0, 0  see https://rgb.to/ for reference
+- Edit the homewizzardp1.py and set ipad = "192.168.1.56" to the ip of the homewizzard
+- Edit start_watt.txt and eind_watt.txt to your needs, it contains the starting wattage and ending wattage
+- For the colour you can change colour_start.txt and colour_end.txt, for example colour 90 in RGB =  90, 0, 0  see https://rgb.to/ for reference
--Make sure you have installed guile: sudo apt-get install guile-2.0 -Edit KWh_TO_LED.sh and change the ip to your MI Light wifi gateway, leave the port as it is
+- Make sure you have installed guile: sudo apt-get install guile-2.0
+- Edit KWh_TO_LED.sh and change the ip to your MI Light wifi gateway, leave the port as it is

 ## Start
 - Now start the script with Python3 homewizzardp1.py and it will update the lamp of the colour every 10seconds